forestryio/forestry.io/hugo/content/blog/landing-page-create-static-site-copy.md

 ### Cross-browser and legacy browser support

-Babel and CSSNext process ensure that your JavaScript and CSS works as expected across different browsers and versions.
+JavaScript and CSS are optimized using Babel and CSSNext to make sure your site works as expected across browsers and versions.

 ### Live-Reloading via BrowserSync